-HouseParty Blu Review
+HouseParty Blu full review

 Gear4 clearly hopes the HouseParty Blu’s built-in Bluetooth support will help the product stand out in a crowded market.
 The Bluetooth capability means you can play music using the short range wireless standard from some mobiles straight through the speakers.
 The system hosts a ‘Made For iPod’ accredited iPod dock, and carries a 3.5mm line-in port for other devices.